-- reasonable precautions are taken to prevent nutrients and soil from the relevant field entering watercourses or from being leached to groundwater to an extent that could cause pollution. - the relevant fields have not been (i) the source of a recorded pollution incident which could have been prevented by the farmer taking reasonable precautions to prevent that pollution and/or (ii) the subject of a warning, fine, prosecution or BPS deduction issued to the farmer by the Environment Agency or RPA for a breach of NVZ rules or Farming Rules for Water in the past 5 years. - It is expected that to support and inform the above declaration, successful applicants will complete the Environment Agency's Agricultural Compliance Tool (ACT) by 31st December in each year of the agreement and submit it when completed to Wessex Water (who will hold it in confidence) and address any actions identified by the ACT.
+- the relevant fields have not been (i) the source of a recorded pollution incident which could have been prevented by the farmer taking reasonable precautions to prevent that pollution and/or (ii) the subject of a warning, fine, prosecution or BPS deduction issued to the farmer by the Environment Agency or RPA for a breach of NVZ rules or Farming Rules for Water in the past 5 years. - It is expected that to support and inform the above declaration, successful applicants will complete the Environment Agency's Agricultural Compliance Tool (ACT) by 31st December in each year of the agreement and submit it when completed to Wessex Water (who will hold it in confidence) and address any actions identified by the ACT.
 For agreements involving annual payments of more than 5 years duration and/or with a value in excess of £5,000 of annual payments, this is a requirement. - Agreement holders are required to complete a Wessex Water supplier application form in order to receive their first payment.
-A copy of this is available on the scheme website. - Agreement holders will need to keep the following records and supply them on request: - Field operations at the field parcel level, including associated invoices
+A copy of this is available on the scheme website. - Agreement holders will need to keep the following records and supply them on request. - o Field operations at the field parcel level, including associated invoices